plutado/dpf/README.md

 dpf
 ===
-This is a git repo for the personal website of David Plutado Fugate, which is currently development and will deployed at https://davidfugate.com.
+This is a git repo for the personal website of David Plutado Fugate, which is currently in heavy development and will deployed at https://davidfugate.com.

 ### Details